cosmastech/cosmastech.github.io/_posts/2025-12-01-request-pooling-pattern.md

     ]);

     // ...the other requests
-});
+}, concurrency: 4);
 ```

-Now the response wait time is only as long as the slowest request.
+Now the response wait time is only as long as the slowest request because

 | Request | Time |
 |---------|-------|